ruchisahota/gaia/v1/doc/documentation.md

 # StatsQuery

-## Description
+> Operations:

 StatsQuery is a generic API to retrieve time series data stored by the Aporeto system.
 The API allows different types of queries that are all protected within the namespace of the user.

 ## Attributes